-For storing session state information, you can use Microsoft Azure SQL Database – see Storing cache and session state data in Azure environment.
+For storing session state information, you can use Microsoft Azure SQL Database – see Storing session state data in an Azure environment.

 Level 3 - Performance

-When the performance of the level 2 environment is not sufficient, you can configure the Azure Redis Cache to store session state information – see Storing session state information in Azure Cache Service.
+When the performance of the level 2 environment is not sufficient, you can configure the Azure Redis Cache to store session state information – see Storing session state data in an Azure environment.